RavdeepAulakh/Jeoparody/ReadMe.md

 ![img.png](readmeImages/img.png)
 3. First create a new Scheme called jeoparody
 4. Run the JEOPARODY_DATABASE.sql file in your workbench to create the database needed
-5. Add your mysql password and username into the servlets (Category, Game, InputQuestions, Language, Login, Signup)
+5. Add your mysql password and username into the servlets (Category, Game, InputQuestions, Language, Login, Signup, InputQuestion, ListAndDeleteQuestions)
 6. Run the tomcat server and a window with the homepage of the application should automatically be opened